taylor-edwards/acqh/index.markdown

 ranch on quality foundation quarter horses with some bloodlines originating in Wyoming.

-Our goal is to fulfill a lifelong dream &ndash; to produce quality ranch and roping horses with out crosses in the lines of performance, such as barrel racing.
+Our goal is to fulfill a lifelong dream &ndash; to produce quality ranch and roping horses with crossed in lines for performance, such as barrel racing.
 Our focus is with the mares and choosing the right stallions that will enhance attributes and genes from both Sire and Dame